The semiclassical zeta function for geodesic flows on negatively curved manifolds: Properties of the lifted operators

-We deduce (\ref{claim:hyp1}) by adding up the estimates (\ref{eq:lhypnorm}).
-The argument is parallel to that in the latter part of the proof of Proposition \ref{lm:TL}.
-First of all, note that we have $\bar{b}_{\j'}^t<e^{(1/4)r\chi_0 t}$ from the choice of $r$ in (\ref{eq:choice_of_r2}) and check the inequalities
+We deduce the claim (\ref{claim:hyp1}) from the estimates (\ref{eq:lhypnorm}) by the argument parallel to that in the latter part of the proof of Proposition \ref{lm:TL}.
+To begin with we note the following estimate; Since $\bar{b}_{\j'}^t<e^{(1/4)r\chi_0 t}$ from the choice of $r$ in (\ref{eq:choice_of_r4}), we have